zigpy/zigpy/README.md

 #### ZHA Device Exporter
 [zha-device-exporter](https://github.com/dmulcahey/zha-device-exporter) is a custom component for Home Assistant to allow the ZHA component to export lists of Zigbee devices.

+#### ZHA Custom Radios
+[zha-custom-radios](https://github.com/zha-ng/zha-custom-radios) A now obsolete custom component package for Home Assistant (with its ZHA component for zigpy integration) that allows users to test out new zigpy radio libraries and hardware modules before they have officially been integrated into ZHA.
+This enables developers and testers to test new or updated zigpy radio modules without having to modify the Home Assistant source code.

 ### Zigpy Deconz Parser
 [zigpy-deconz-parser](https://github.com/zha-ng/zigpy-deconz-parser) allow you to parse Home Assistant's ZHA component debug log using `zigpy-deconz` library if you are using a deCONZ based adapter like ConBee or RaspBee.